[Last updated: 1 February 2026, unless otherwise noted]

 Currency.
 With respect to equity securities listed on the KOSPI Market and the KOSDAQ Market, the securities must be traded and settled in Korean Won.

 Compliance guidelines and compliance officer.
-A domestic or foreign listed company with total assets valued at KRW 500 billion (approximately US$385 million) or more as at the end of the latest business year should establish guidelines and procedures that its employees and directors must observe in order to abide by relevant statutes when they perform their duties.
+A domestic or foreign listed company with total assets valued at KRW 500 billion (approximately US$345 million) or more as at the end of the latest business year should establish guidelines and procedures that its employees and directors must observe in order to abide by relevant statutes when they perform their duties.
 Moreover, the company should appoint one or more compliance officers responsible for duties related to abiding by the compliance guidelines.
-The compliance officer should be a person qualified as an attorney at law, a person who is or was an assistant professor or higher teaching of law at a school, a person who has worked for a listed company as an auditor, audit committee member, or compliance officer, or in the legal department for an aggregate of at least 10 years, or a person who holds at least a master’s degree in law and has worked for a listed company as an auditor, audit committee member, or compliance officer, or in the legal department for an aggregate of at least 10 years.
+The compliance officer should be a person qualified as an attorney at law, a person who is or was an assistant professor or higher teaching of law at a school for at least 5 years, a person who has worked for a listed company as an auditor, audit committee member, or compliance officer, or in the legal department for an aggregate of at least 10 years, or a person who holds at least a master's degree in law and has worked for a listed company as an auditor, audit committee member, or compliance officer, or in the legal department for an aggregate of at least 5 years.

 Audit opinion.
 For domestic or foreign listing applicants for the KOSPI Market, the auditor's opinions on the individual and consolidated financial statements of the latest three business years should be unqualified for the latest business year and may be unqualified or qualified (excluding any qualified opinion due to scope limitation) for the most recent two prior years.
 For domestic or foreign listing applicants for the KOSDAQ Market, the auditor's opinions on the financial statements of the latest business year should be unqualified.